mbushyeager05/DESN368-code-design-workspace/week-0/about-me.md

 [ ] Server communication

 **13. One thing you hope to create by course end:**
 There is lots that I'm excited to be creating in this class.
-The one thing that I hope to create by the end of this course is the portfolio piece and possibile a website or page.
+The one thing that I hope to create by the end of this course is the portfolio piece and possibly a website or page.
+I also want to try and learn how to make a webpage transform from Labtop to Phone/Tablet.

 ---
 *This intake will help me understand your background and tailor the course experience.
 Feel free to expand on any answers!*